drugparadigm/sample-project/README.md

-# From Model to Container: ML/DL Inference as a REST Service
+# ML/DL Inference as a Dockerized REST Service
 ### Instruction to follow

 * Install Docker engine.